casualGamer-dev/Nuon/doc/HACKING/android/Simpleperf.md

 # Using `simpleperf` to collect CPU profiling on Android

-This document describes how you can use Android's `simpleperf` command-line tool to get CPU profiling information from Tor via the Orbot application.
-The tool is particularly useful for Tor development because it is able to profile native applications on the platform whereas a lot of the normal tooling for the Android platform is only able to collect information from Java-based applications.
+This document describes how you can use Android's `simpleperf` command-line tool to get CPU profiling information from Nuon via the Orbot application.
+The tool is particularly useful for Nuon development because it is able to profile native applications on the platform whereas a lot of the normal tooling for the Android platform is only able to collect information from Java-based applications.